 In addition to making it easier for travelers to choose to bike or bus, there are plans to make walking along the Columbia Pike better for people who want to get around on foot.
 New crosswalks and signals will make it easier for people to communicate their presence to others using the road and get around safely.

 The whole look and feel of the Pike will also be upgraded.
 New lights, traffic signals, and trees will be installed, as well as wider sidewalks for people to travel more easily.
 Part of this process will include moving some utilities underground.This will result in construction work on Columbia Pike that will affect traffic.

 Traffic Changes Due to Construction

 There will be construction on the Columbia Pike roadway between Four Mile Run Dr and the county line at South Jefferson Street.
-Traffic will be limited to one lane in each direction for segmants of two blocks at a time, which will prohibit left turns and reduce speed limits.
-The traffic pattern changes started on December 30 and will last for about a year.
+Traffic will be limited to one lane in each direction, with an additional eastbound lane open during morning rush hour; left turns will be prohibited during construction. for The traffic pattern changes started on December 27 and will last for about a year.

 While this work is going on, consider using other routes or modes to alleviate traffic on these segments when traveling through the area, and leave the road available for local residents and business patrons.
 You can stay informed of updates on the County's project page.

 Stay in the Know

 Columbia Pike has so much to offer in terms of dining, entertainment, and community.
 This project will help more people enjoy the Pike safely and efficiently.
 Arlington Transportation Partners can help property managers stay informed and be able to explain the presence of trucks and cones in meantime.